 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

+Once you know how days you have left to work with then you can shift your focus to determining what varieties to grow in your fall garden.
+You are going to want to focus on plants that either grow quickly or those that are frost tolerant.
 So let’s take a look at some of the contenders for your fall garden.
 Then you can decide which if any you want to go and plant!
 Let’s hope the fall chill holds off so we can all get our second harvest in.

 I’m pretty sure this is the most durable vegetable ever.
 It can even overwinter (just cover it up) on occasion, so it is a prime candidate for your fall garden.
 I have Siberian dwarf kale and black kale growing in my fall garden.
 A little frost actually can sweeten the kale a bit.
 Let’s not get too excited about I mean its kale.
 So it’s not going to taste sugary unless you cook it in brown sugar.
 Which you wouldn’t, ’cause its kale and only healthy people eat kale.